microsoft/ELL/docs/tutorials/Comparing-image-classification-models-side-by-side-on-the-Raspberry-Pi/index.md

 *by Byron Changuion and Ofer Dekel*

-In this tutorial, we will download two models from the [ELL gallery](/ELL/gallery/) and run them side-by-side on a Raspberry Pi.
-Some of the models on the gallery are slower and accurate, while others are faster but less accurate.
-Alternating between two models gives us a sense of their relative speeds and accuracies.
-Specifically, we will compare a standard (real valued) Convolutional Neural Network to a Neural Network that contains binarized layers.
-The binarized model is smaller and faster, but less accurate.
+This tutorial shows you how to run two different ELL models side-by-side on a Raspberry Pi.
+Some of the models in the [Embedded Learning Library (ELL) gallery](/ELL/gallery/) are slower and accurate, while others are faster but less accurate.
+Running two models side-by-side can give you a sense of their relative speeds and accuracies.
+Specifically, you will compare a standard (real valued) Convolutional Neural Network to a faster and less accurate Neural Network that contains binarized layers.

 ---

 ![screenshot](Screenshot.jpg)

-#### Materials
+## Before you begin
+Complete the following steps before starting the tutorial.
+* Install ELL on your computer ([Windows](https://github.com/Microsoft/ELL/blob/master/INSTALL-Windows.md), [Ubuntu Linux](https://github.com/Microsoft/ELL/blob/master/INSTALL-Ubuntu.md), [macOS](https://github.com/Microsoft/ELL/blob/master/INSTALL-Mac.md)).
+* Follow the instructions for [setting up your Raspberry Pi device](/ELL/tutorials/Setting-up-your-Raspberry-Pi).
+* Complete the [Getting started with image classification on Raspberry Pi](/ELL/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/) tutorial to learn how to produce a Python wrapper for an ELL model.

+## Required materials

 * Laptop or desktop computer (Windows, Linux, or macOS)
 * Raspberry Pi 3
 * Raspberry Pi camera or USB webcam
-* *optional* - Active cooling attachment (see our [tutorial on cooling your Pi](/ELL/tutorials/Active-cooling-your-Raspberry-Pi-3/))
+* Optional: Active cooling attachment (see our [tutorial on cooling your Pi](/ELL/tutorials/Active-cooling-your-Raspberry-Pi-3/))

-#### Prerequisites

-* Install ELL on your computer ([Windows](https://github.com/Microsoft/ELL/blob/master/INSTALL-Windows.md), [Ubuntu Linux](https://github.com/Microsoft/ELL/blob/master/INSTALL-Ubuntu.md), [macOS](https://github.com/Microsoft/ELL/blob/master/INSTALL-Mac.md)).
-* Follow the instructions for [setting up your Raspberry Pi](/ELL/tutorials/Setting-up-your-Raspberry-Pi).
-* Complete the basic tutorial, [Getting started with image classification on Raspberry Pi](/ELL/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/), to learn how to produce a Python wrapper for an ELL model.

-## Step 1: Activate your environment and create a tutorial directory
+## Activate your Anaconda environment and create a tutorial directory

-If you followed the setup instructions, you should have an environment named `py36`.
-Open a terminal window and activate your anaconda environment.
+If you followed the setup instructions, you should have an Anaconda environment named `py36`.
+Open a terminal window and activate this environment.

 ```shell
 [Linux/macOS] source activate py36